tomdatkins/xtuple/README.md

-Private extensions
+Private extensions for the xTuple Mobile/Web platform
 =================

-#Proprietary extensions for the xTuple platform

 Thank you for your interest in building an extension for the xTuple web/mobile platform!